 On December 5, 2012, the EIA issued the Early Release of its Annual Energy Outlook for 2013 ("AEO2013").
-AEO2013 projects greater increases in domestic demand for natural gas than projected in prior Annual Energy Outlooks.
-In particular, AEO2013 projects greater increases in demand for natural gas from domestic industry, particularly from the bulk chemicals and primary metals industries and as a result of "higher output in the manufacturing sector."20 However, even AEO2013 appears to underestimate the coming growth in natural gas use for manufacturing if domestic prices remain low.21
+The AEO2013 projects greater increases in domestic demand for natural gas than projected in prior Annual Energy Outlooks.
+In particular, the AEO2013 projects greater increases in demand for natural gas from domestic industry, particularly from the bulk chemicals and primary metals industries and as a result of "higher output in the manufacturing sector."
+However, even AEO2013 appears to underestimate the coming growth in natural gas use for manufacturing.
+20

 AEO2013 also projects greater increases in future reliance on natural gas for electric generation than projected by the EIA in previous Annual Energy Outlooks.
-The increased reliance on natural gas for electric generation is premised in part on low natural gas prices, but
+The increased reliance on natural gas for electric generation is premised in part on low natural gas prices, but also on implementation of the Environmental Protection Agency's pending Mercury Air Toxic Standards ("MATS"), which will force the retirement of a number of coal-fired generators.